 Lionel Barrymore builds a department store empire, but has nothing other than worthless kids to leave it to.
 Depressioners understood that spawn of the rich was good for nothing, this a price the rich must pay for being rich.
 Robber barons losing out on life essentials was balm to have-nots.
 Wives, particularly second and trophy ones, were invariably faithless, steadfast mates from the climb up having been discarded once the tycoon made his pile.
 Precode could lay blame on the system, capitalism itself a breeder of decay within families.
 Spencer Tracy, Paul Muni, and Edward G. Robinson reaped bitter harvest of accumulating too much, while those who had excess fun at it, like a Warren William, got final reel death for a pay-off.
 All this was by way of telling viewers that they were better off with the little they had.
 Just enough dimes for movie tickets should be enough to fulfill most of life’s hope.
 To grab for more was to invite disaster, the American dream of wealth often as not a nightmare.

 Sweepings was part of RKO’s 1932-33 season supervised by David Selznick.
 He’d been forthright in condemning RKO product, most of it flung out in bulk and indiscriminate as to quality.
 These had been overseen by William LeBaron, his policies an escort to receivership for the company.
 Motion pictures were as much piece goods to LeBaron, whose greater responsibility as he saw it was to service RKO's many affiliated theatres.
 Selznick thought of film in terms of individual achievement and felt that fewer, and better, would rescue the company.
 He was right to extent of ones he personally oversaw: Little Women, What Price Hollywood?, Topaze.
 Then there was King Kong, which Selznick enabled and supported through internal challenges to its concept and budget.
-His most valued relationships with co-workers were born at RKO; George Cukor became an oft-associate after the two he directed under DOS auspices, and John Cromwell would report often to the later and independent Selznick shop thanks to work done on Sweepings.
+His most valued relationships with co-workers were born at RKO, George Cukor an oft-associate after two he directed under DOS auspices, and John Cromwell would report to the later and independent Selznick shop thanks to work done on Sweepings.
 The film can be had on Warner Archive DVD.

 Monday, November 15, 2021